Conference centre manager

 - knowledge of sales and marketing

-- teamworking skills, including the ability to manage and lead a team
+- teamworking skills, including the ability to lead and motivate a team

 - adaptability and flexibility